Bonus: Purchase order cost template.

 Employees can significantly reduce the time for creating requisitions by leveraging a purchasing system.

-Purchase order automation help in the following ways
+Purchase order automation helps in the following ways:

 Purchasing automation can significantly reduce the time it takes to get the purchase approved.